 My neighbor recently asked me for my natural electrolyte recovery drink recipe and I realized that I had never actually shared this one on my blog.
-Sure, I shared it on Facebook, but after a few months go by, it’s near impossible to scroll down that far on my newsfeed to find it!
-I wanted this recipe to searchable on my site and conveniently located in my Recipe Index! 🙂
+Sure, I shared it on Facebook, but after a few months go by, it’s nearly impossible to scroll down that far on my newsfeed to find it!
+I wanted this recipe to be searchable on my site and conveniently located in my Recipe Index! 😊

 Next time you need a recovery drink (for whatever reason that might be), shake up a batch of this simple homemade solution!
 I’ve heard great feedback from my readers after posting this originally and several even said their kids loved it just as much as they did!
 That’s always so great to hear.